rarylson/update-conf.py/CONTRIBUTING.md

 - Make a pull request comparing your new branch with the project develop branch;
 - Verify if your code works for Python 2.6, 2.7, 3.2, 3.3 and 3.4;
-    - We're not using `tox` or a similar solution to do this.
-For now, check [update-conf.py - Travis CI - Pull requests](https://travis-ci.org/rarylson/update-conf.py/pull_requests) and make sure that your pull request tests pass for all supported Python versions.
+    - Currently, we're not using `tox` or a similar solution to do this.
+For now, check [update-conf.py - Travis CI - Pull requests](https://travis-ci.org/rarylson/update-conf.py/pull_requests) and make sure your pull request tests pass for all supported Python versions.

 If you follow all the previous guidelines, you're really an angel :angel: :+1:!